alex-c/map-generator/README.md

-# mapgen
+# mapgenerator

-`mapgen` generates dungeon-like 2d maps of connected spaces using either random walk or procedural generation from a seed.
+`mapgenerator` generates dungeon-like 2d maps of connected spaces using either random walk or procedural generation from a seed.
 Maps are generated as arrays of number arrays, in which 0 means there is no path/room at the given coordinates, and 1 means that there is.

 Example output: